-When I was first diagnosed, I didn’t know how to replace the cream soups that most of my casseroles called for.
-So I was thrilled when I found an easy recipe at Gluten-Free Utah.
 Making the soup from scratch does take a little more time than opening a can, but it cooks quickly and is healthier.
 Once you get used to making it, you won’t mind at all.
 This recipe makes a thick, condensed soup that needs to be thinned for most recipes.

 - 1 cup cold milk (or milk substitute)

-- 3 Tablespoons sweet rice flour or 2 Tablespoons cornstarch or arrowroot starch
+- 3 Tablespoons sweet rice flour or white rice flour or 2 Tablespoons cornstarch or tapioca starch

 - 1 Tablespoon butter, margarine, or olive oil